unpoly/unpoly/src/unpoly/pages/partials/defer-example.md

 </div>
 ```

-> [note]
-> Make sure that the response does not contain `up-defer` in the tag as that will trigger an
-> infinite reload.
+The element in the response should no longer have an `[up-defer]` attribute.
+This would cause infinite reloading.

 The server is free to send additional elements or even a full HTML document.
 Only `#menu` will be updated on the page.
 Other elements from the response will be discarded.